mm80843/T3.5/docs/Benef/PBN__Benef_540.md

 # __Context-specific and actionable evidence__

-## Name of the Benefit

-Providing evidence in user-friendly formats and tailoring findings to local context increases use and application of evidence in policies and practice

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved decision-making and implementation of evidence-based policies lead to better health outcomes, increased efficiency, and improved population health](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_592.md)